The Foundation Model Transparency Index

 A comprehensive assessment of the transparency of foundation model developers

-Paper Blog Interview Data
+Paper Board Press Data

 CRFM Image